 We were the children of a sensitive teenager with a thirst for adventure.
 Though, by the time we came along, he had hardened into a man haunted by things best kept at bay, numbed by alcohol and pain killers.
 Like I said, we all have something.

 It wasn’t until I was in my late 20s and living in Ottawa that I even wanted to know more about his life in wartime, and was able to access his military record.

-My father was a stoker who spent the war shoveling coal into the belly of a Corvette.
+My father was a stoker who spent the war in the belly of a Corvette.
 These more agile war ships would escort destroyers across the treacherous and heaving Atlantic, for what would be the longest continuous battle of the Second World War.
 Living conditions were appalling, men stacked like timber in canvas hammocks, living below deck for weeks at a time.
 You can tour one the next time you are near Halifax Harbour.
 I took my mother there the year she turned 75.
 It was enlightening.

 It’s no wonder he learned to drink in the Navy.

 There were ports of call of course, travels etched permanently in ink on each forearm.
 My siblings and I were fascinated by these skin paintings: a huge wooden ship, sails a flutter on one arm, and a heavy anchor on the other.
 We didn’t know anyone else whose father had tattoos, it made him seem exotic, different, Poppa Popeye.

 And he was a fighter.
 It showed up on his war record, several times.
 He wasn’t tall, but he was opinionated.
 He was smart, devouring a stack of books a week and hammering us with new words and ideas.
 That he was intelligent there was no doubt, but there was a chip on his shoulders too.
 He was once famously described as “the most instantly dislikable person I have ever met” by our family lawyer.